Borrelia miyamotoi: Diagnosis

 Polymerase chain reaction (PCR) testing for the 16S ribosomal DNA, fla, or p66 genes have been used in specialized labs.
 PCR for the glpQ gene can be used to rule out Lyme disease since LB clade Borrelia species don't contain it, however a positive test doesn't necessarily indicate B. miyamotoi infection because the gene exists in all RF clade Borrelia species.

 An investigational method of detection involving combined serologic testing for IgG and IgM antibodies against both the GlpQ and VMP proteins has recently shown high sensitivity and specificity.

 Treatment

-No specific evidence-based treatment regimen or protocol currently exists for BMD.
-Treatments in use are currently similar to those used in Lyme disease.
-Courses of doxycycline or ceftriaxone have been reported as effective.
-A general resistance to amoxicillin was noted in one study.
-The Jarisch-Herxheimer reaction has been noted at the start of antibiotic treatment for BMD.
+Antibiotics used for Lyme disease are generally recommended for BMD.
+Though no prospective studies nor formal guidelines have been developed, these antibiotics have been reported to be effective.
+Doxycycline or ceftriaxone are usually recommended.
+A possible resistance to amoxicillin was noted in an in vitro study, but the significance for humans is unknown.
+The Jarisch–Herxheimer reaction has been noted at the start of antibiotic treatment for BMD.